BaNavyBlue/gygaxian-entity/README.md

 The current code saves the generated character in the /characters folder as \<chosen name\>.json it then opens the saved character using the simdjson library. https://github.com/simdjson/simdjson

+# ROGUEUTIL
+Using https://github.com/sakhmatd/rogueutil as a starting point to create an interactive TUI.

 # So What?
 These are the initial steps toward creating a fully functional roleplaying game.